Stride-Labs/stride/x/README.md

 `interchainquery` - Issues queries between IBC chains, verifies state proof and executes callbacks.
 `epochs` - Makes on-chain timers which other modules can execute code during.
 `mint` - Controls token supply emissions, and what modules they are directed to.
-`ratelimit` - IBC middleware wrapping the transfer module, thottles large IBC transfers in the event of a bug/hack.
+`ratelimit` - IBC middleware wrapping the transfer module, thottles large IBC transfers.

 ### Attribution